sda98/Bulk-RNA-seq-macrophages/Bioinformatics/Transcriptomics of Macrophages/README.md

 ---

-## Metadata description (`GSE162698_metadata.csv`) (also loaded in data/GSE162698_metadata.csv)
+## Metadata description (`GSE162698_metadata.csv`)

 This file contains per-sample annotations used to define the DESeq2 design and to generate figures.
+The file is loaded here in data/GSE162698_metadata.csv

 **Columns**
 - `Sample`: GEO sample accession (e.g., `GSM...`).
 Must match the **column names of the counts matrix**.